open-risk/openNPL/docs/source/loading_sample_data.rst

 Loading Data into a Docker instance
 ------------------------------------
-In a docker based installation simply execute the above inside your container.
+In a Docker based installation simply execute the above inside your container.
 For example:

 .. code:: bash